 The dangerous, Class A drug of heroin is highly addictive when abuse is consistent and high.
 Classed as an opioid drug, usually snorted, injected, or smoked, heroin is a powerful substance.
 However, it is also a short-lived drug.
 By that, we mean that the life cycle of heroin, once consumed, quickly deteriorates, where effects averagely remain for 1 hour.

-As its life cycle is short, yet its effects are high, tolerances to heroin can easily develop, due to the euphoric and relaxing feelings it offers.
+As its life cycle is short, yet its effects are high, tolerances to heroin can quickly develop due to the euphoric and relaxing feelings it offers.
 Those feelings are chased, through regular short life cycles, delivering the power of the drug.

-Categorised as strong, addictive, and impactful, the best way to withdraw and overcome addiction will be through the help of inpatient heroin rehab centres.
-Here suitable treatment can be completed, following the process of drug rehabilitation to safely stabilise post-addiction.
+Categorised as intense, addictive, and impactful, the best way to withdraw and overcome addiction will be through the help of inpatient heroin rehab centres.
+Here suitable treatment can be completed, following the process of drug rehabilitation to stabilise post-addiction safely.

-At Addiction Advocates, we can help you access inpatient heroin treatment and care through our associated rehab centres.
+We can help you access inpatient heroin treatment and care through our associated rehab centres at Addiction Advocates.
 Start the admissions process to take control over your heroin exposure.

 Get In Touch

 Are you suffering from Heroin Addiction and need help?
 Addiction Advocates are leading UK based experts in Drug Addiction and Rehabilitation Treatment.
 Find out how we can help by getting in touch with our friendly team today.

 Heroin is one of the most addictive illicit drugs, down to its effects and its life cycle.
 Its effects are powerful, reflecting the epitome of euphoria.
 Its life cycle is short, where effects start minutes after consumption and regularly last 1 hour.
 Through this combination and the suppressing impacts that heroin has on the mind and body, it’s addictive.